tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 ### Project note

-You have already got familiar with the structure of the project notes introduced in the task template note description.
+You have already got familiar with the structure of the project notes introduced in the project template note description.

 Project notes are the central parts of the System.
-They contain all the necessary information a task can correspond with.
-If you were assigned with a task, you create a task note, fill out the header sections, and start working on the task.
+They contain all the necessary information a project can correspond with.
+If you were assigned with a project, you create a project note, fill out the header sections, and start working on the project.

-The location of the task note determines its state.
-You can drag and drop task notes from one notebook to another if you want to change the state of the current task note.
+The location of the project note determines its state.
+You can drag and drop project notes from one notebook to another if you want to change the state of the current project note.

-Each task note has a unique ID.
+Each project note has a unique ID.
 The system keeps track of the used ID-s by tags.
-If you assign an ID to a task, you add a tag named after the next ID.
+If you assign an ID to a project, you add a tag named after the next ID.
 It is up to you, how you name your ID-s.
 A preferable format would be the following: TASK00001.
-You can increment the numbers as you create new task notes.
-By using the tag system of _Evernote_ help you find the next ID for the newly created task note.
+You can increment the numbers as you create new project notes.
+By using the tag system of _Evernote_ help you find the next ID for the newly created project note.
 As you start typing the name of your ID format, _Evernote_ will list all of the tags matches to the typed ID-s, and you can spot the last easily.
 You can easily spot the errors by adding the same ID to notes: _Evernote_ has a tag-view, where it counts all the notes that were using the tags.
 Each ID tags should have only one usage to keep the System nice and organized.
-You can set up reminders for the task notes, to set up due dates:
+You can set up reminders for the project notes, to set up due dates:

 The reminder list are located on the top of the notebook view containing the note you added a reminder to.
-If you move your task note to another notebook, the associated reminders will move to the now notebook as well.
+If you move your project note to another notebook, the associated reminders will move to the now notebook as well.

 ## File system

-Each task has a folder in your file system.
-You should put and save all the task related files in that folder.
+Each project has a folder in your file system.
+You should put and save all the project related files in that folder.
 The name of the folder could be the following[^8]:

 `[task ID]_[Task name with underscores]`

-For example, if you have a task named “My task” with an ID “TASK00023”, its folder should be TASK00023_My_PROJECTS.
-The preferable location of the task root folder is here: d:\_PROJECTS\
+For example, if you have a project named “My project” with an ID “TASK00023”, its folder should be TASK00023_My_PROJECTS.
+The preferable location of the project root folder is here: d:\_PROJECTS\

 ## Summary